hyperledger/web3j/docs/source/getting_started.rst

 ---

 web3j also supports fast inter-process communication (IPC) via file sockets to clients running on the same host as web3j.
-To connect simply use *IpcService* instead of *HttpService* when you create your service:
+To connect simply use the relevent *IpcService* implemntation instead of *HttpService* when you create your service:

 .. code-block:: java

+   // OS X/Linux/Unix:
+   Web3j web3 = Web3j.build(new UnixIpcService("/path/to/socketfile"));
+   ...

+   // Windows
-   Web3j web3 = Web3j.build(new IpcService("/path/to/socketfile"));
+   Web3j web3 = Web3j.build(new WindowsIpcService("/path/to/namedpipefile"));
    ...

 Filters